 Coronavirus - supporting older people

-Coronavirus: Promoting the general health and wellbeing of social distancing and self-isolating older people
+Promoting the general health and wellbeing of older people who are self-distancing or self-isolating

 People, services and organisations providing support to older people who are self-distancing or self-isolating

 To provide information on promoting the general health and wellbeing of older people while they self-distance or self-isolate.